actorjs/actor-persist/readme.md

 Local/Session Storage
 ---------------------
-This class can only be used in the browser to persist events in the local or session storage.
+This class can be used in the browser to persist events in the local or session storage.
 It has one construct parameter which can be 'local' or 'session'.
 ```
 var provider = new actorPersist.PersistLocalStorage("local");
 actorSystem.setPersistenceProvider(provider);